Let’s start this (hopefully) comprehensive guide about tea and tea benefits with a very simple question: what is tea?

 Afternoon tea is accredited to the 7th Duchess of Bedford called Anna who took a pot of tea and a light snack to get rid of a sinking feeling she experienced during late afternoons.
 From there henceforth, friends joined in and together they had tea in her Woburn Abbey creating a summer practice that has now been adopted all over the world.

-The culture of taking tea has lots of accessories associated with it that make the whole tea drinking experience an enjoyable one.
+The culture of taking tea has lots of accessories associated with it that make the whole tea drinking experience an enjoyable one (particularly if you throw in a few tea puns).
 The main categories in tea accessories come from the top consumers of tea that is Britain, Japan and China.
 Among the common accessories in English breakfast and afternoon tea include teapots, teabag holders, infusers and strainers, cream and sugar vets as well as spoons.
+You can even try to use a French press or cafetiere to make tea.

-There are lots of varieties of teapots based on the materials they are made of including ceramic pots, clay pots, glass teapots, and enamelled cast-iron teapots.
+There are lots of varieties of teapots based on the materials they are made of including ceramic pots, clay pots (e.g. authentic Brown Betty teapot), glass teapots with infuser, stump teapots, and enamelled cast-iron teapots.

 When choosing teapots, you should bear in mind the following: